petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 While managing data set views, define actions to be used in the data set fragment.
 There are two types of action, item and creation.

-Use item actions to interact directly with individual items in the data set and perform actions such as deleting, editing, or viewing details of an item.
+Use *Item Actions* to perform different actions related to items in the data set, depending on the specific needs and context of the data.

 Use creation actions to add new data by directing users to appropriate locations for data creation.